 Much of the governing process centered on the courts, where anywhere from 200 to 1500 citizens would be randomly chosen to hear and decide legal disputes.
 Unlike modern democracies, there was no separate, permanent judiciary for this.
 Cases were decided, as with any other policy dispute, by majority vote after public debate.

-Former magistrates were generically called archons and they sat in a body called the Areopagus after the Rock of Ares where they met.
+Former magistrates were called archons and they sat in a leadership council called the Areopagus, after the Rock of Ares where they met.
 Their authority varied throughout history.
-Sometimes, they ran Athens without much interference, but other times, their power waned until they did no more than try cases of homicide.
+Sometimes, they governed Athens completely without much interference, but other times, their power waned until they did no more than try cases of homicide.

 To keep anyone from aspiring to be king, the Athenians invented the sadly defunct practice of ostracism, in which the people would vote to temporarily exile any person who was becoming too powerful and dangerous.
 A man didn’t have to do anything specifically criminal to get ostracized.
 There were no charges, no prosecution and no defense; it was not considered a punishment or even a disgrace.
 But if at least 6,000 of his fellow citizens got worried enough to vote against him, he had to take a 10-year time-out.